 This method allows using a commercially available ELISA test for all species.
 There is no need to develop animal species specific tests.
 Furthermore, ELISA screening replaces testing of all sera in laborious SNT.
 However, non-specific positive ELISA results are possible due to protein G based conjugate in the all species ELISA.
 Therefore it is highly recommended to confirm all positive results by SNT.

-For the SNT, the low pathogenic cross-reactive strain Langat was used instead of TBEV, as it allows working in a lab with a lower biosafety level than TBEV (biosafety level 2 instead of biosafety level 3) However, in most cases SNT will be performed in specialized labs.
+For the SNT, the low pathogenic cross-reactive strain Langat can be used instead of viraemic TBEV strains, as it allows working in a lab with a lower biosafety level than TBEV (biosafety level 2 instead of biosafety level 3) However, in most cases SNT will be performed in specialized labs.

 The method was proven successfully in our investigations examining 3590 sheep sera and 3793 goat sera collected in several districts of Baden-Württemberg, Bavaria, Thuringia, North Rhine-Westphalia, Lower Saxony, Schleswig-Holstein and Mecklenburg-West Pomerania.
 Sheep and goats as sentinels provide new insights into TBEV epidemiology.
 Sera of these animal species are well suited for this purpose because they are collected for other purposes in all federal states and are therefore generally available, well documented and of high quality.
 The grazing areas of these species are well-known so that collecting ticks in areas with high seroprevalences will increase the chances for a direct detection of TBE virus in spite of the patchy pattern of natural foci and the low virus prevalence in ticks.
 This has been confirmed by our own investigations of sheep flocks and horse herds, where it was possible to detect TBEV positive ticks in the surroundings of the seropositive animals.
 It is likely that serological screening of goat and sheep flocks and other grazing animals prior to the investigation of ticks will become an integral part of the diagnosis and risk assessment of this important zoonosis in the future.
 Our previous investigations of 18,000 ticks resulting in only 7 TBEV-positive ticks illustrate that non-targeted screening of tick populations even in TBE risk areas is time-consuming and expensive with low chances of success.
 This could be improved substantially by screening of animal sera prior to tick collection as described above.